41st National Hockey League All-Star Game

 The 41st National Hockey League All-Star Game was held in Civic Arena in Pittsburgh, home to the Pittsburgh Penguins, on January 21, 1990.
-The game saw the team of all-stars from the Wales conference defeat the Campbell conference all-stars 12–7.
+The game saw the team of all-stars from the Wales Conference defeat the Campbell Conference all-stars 12–7.
 The Montreal Canadiens were slated to host the 41st All-Star Game but withdrew their bid to considerations due to the hosting by Quebec City of Rendez-Vous '87.
 This had allowed the Penguins, who wanted to host an All-Star Game in 1993, to move up three years early.

 For its part, Pittsburgh's organizers added much more to previous games, creating the first "true" All-Star weekend.
 First was the addition of the Heroes of Hockey game, a two-period oldtimers' game between past NHL greats.
 The second was the addition of the National Hockey League All-Star Skills Competition, a competition between the players invited to the All-Star Game.

 To accommodate the altered activities, the game itself was played on a Sunday afternoon instead of a Tuesday night, as was the case in previous years.
 This allowed American broadcaster NBC to air the game live across the United States – marking the first time that a national audience would see Wayne Gretzky and Mario Lemieux play.
 Referees and other officials were also wired with microphones in this game, as were the two head coaches.
 Finally, NBC was allowed to conduct interviews with players during stoppages in play, to the chagrin of the Hockey Night in Canada crew, whose attempts to do likewise were repeatedly denied by the league in past years.

 The Heroes of Hockey

-The Heroes of Hockey game is a shortened two-period game between the Wales and Campbell alumni – unusual as many of the players invited to play predate the creation of the Wales and Campbell conferences.
+The Heroes of Hockey game was a shortened two-period game between the Wales and Campbell alumni – unusual as many of the players invited to play predate the creation of the Wales and Campbell Conferences.
 This was the only time Wales and Campbell alumni would face off – future editions of games had the home team's alumnus facing the "best of the rest", akin to the All-Star Game format of old.

 Among the notable absences of this game, however, was Gordie Howe, who had proposed a similar idea four years earlier in Hartford, but was rebuked by the league.